yultami/Data-Source-API-Analyst-Test/README.md

 # Data-Source-API-Analyst-Test

-## Описание
+## Description
-Этот репозиторий содержит домашнее задание для роли Data Source API Analyst. Здесь представлены примеры использования GitHub API для поиска репозиториев, извлечения коммитов и получения содержимого репозиториев.
+This repository contains homework for the Data Source API Analyst role.
+It provides examples of using the GitHub API to search repositories, retrieve commits, and get repository contents.

-## Структура репозитория
+## Repository structure
-- **Content/**: Содержит документацию API, код Python и руководства.
+- **Content/**: Contains API documentation, Python code, and tutorials.
-- **Postman_Collection/**: Содержит коллекцию Postman и Jupyter notebook.
+- **Postman_Collection/**: Contains the Postman collection and Jupyter notebook.

-## Части теста
+## Test parts

-### Часть 1: Подготовка и тестирование списка отчетов
+### Part 1: Prepare and test a list of reports
-- **Цель**: Исследование GitHub API и определение необходимых конечных точек.
+- **Goal**: Explore the GitHub API and determine the endpoints needed.
-- **Подход**: Изучение документации API, написание кода для выполнения запросов и обработки ответов.
+- **Approach**: Read the API documentation, write code to make requests, and process responses.

-### Часть 2: Настройка репозитория GitHub
+### Part 2: Set up a GitHub repository
-- **Цель**: Создание структурированного репозитория для хранения всех материалов теста.
+- **Goal**: Create a structured repository to store all test materials.
-- **Подход**: Создание репозитория, добавление описания и структуры папок.
+- **Approach**: Create a repository, add a description and folder structure.

-### Часть 3: Аутентификация
+### Part 3: Authentication
-- **Цель**: Реализация процесса аутентификации для доступа к GitHub API.
+- **Goal**: Implement an authentication process to access the GitHub API.
-- **Подход**: Использование токенов доступа и написание кода для аутентификации.
+- **Approach**: Use access tokens and write code to authenticate.

-### Часть 4: Извлечение данных
+### Part 4: Data Extraction
-- **Цель**: Извлечение данных из GitHub API.
+- **Goal**: Extract data from the GitHub API.
-- **Подход**: Написание кода для выполнения запросов и обработки ответов.
+- **Approach**: Write code to make requests and handle responses.

-### Часть 5: Отражение задания
+### Part 5: Task Reflection
-- **Цель**: Отражение выполненного задания и выводы.
+- **Goal**: Reflect on the completed task and write conclusions.
-- **Подход**: Добавление размышлений и выводов в README.md.
+- **Approach**: Add reflections and conclusions to README.md.

-## Коммиты
+## Commits
-- **Initial commit**: Добавление структуры папок и README.md для предоставления контекста, что послужит основой для создания API-запросов с использованием Postman или Google Colab.
+- **Initial commit**: Add the folder structure and README.md to provide context, which will serve as the basis for making API requests using Postman or Google Colab.